openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 5. Choose your previously created application and hit "Abonnieren"
 6. In confirmation-dialog choose "Wechsel zu meine Abonnements"
 7. Create an access key for the production environment by hitting "Schlüssel Erstellen"
 8. Copy the "Zugangstoken".
-This is required to access the api from openhab.
+This is required to access the api from openHAB.

 ### Determine the EVA-No of your station

-For the selection of the station within openhab you need the eva nr. of the station.
+For the selection of the station within openHAB you need the eva no. of the station.
 You can look up the number within the csv file available at [Haltestellendaten](https://data.deutschebahn.com/dataset.tags.EVA-Nr..html).

 ### Configure timetable bridge

-With access key for developer portal and eva nr. of your station you'r ready to configure a timetable (bridge) for this station.
+With access key for developer portal and eva no. of your station you're ready to configure a timetable (bridge) for this station.
 In addition you can configure if only arrivals, only departures or all trains should be contained within the timetable.

 **timetable** parameters: